Friday, January 16, 2026

 2. Dimensions And Tolerances

-You also need to be clear on your required lengths, and tolerances for the wires.
-They should be long enough for bend radius and must reach the connector.
+You also need to be clear on your required lengths and tolerances for the wires.
+They should be long enough for the bend radius and must reach the connector.

 Another thing you might want to consider measuring is the wire ends, including the strip lengths.